 Plus, there’s a three-mic array to the left of the MacBook with impeccable audio quality that will have newbie YouTubers, podcasters, or musicians salivating over the studio-quality audio recording they can do without an external microphone.
 The privileges this generation has!
 Perhaps if my old laptop’s mic hadn’t been so shitty, my nonexistent YouTube career would’ve been thriving by now.

-Of course, you’ll have to be in a quiet environment while recording to make full use of the sound quality of those mics, and lugging around a heavy laptop whenever you need a mic is obviously not the most feasible solution, but, hey, it’s still pretty awesome that the new MacBook Pro has ‘turned up’ its sound quality by a notch!
+Of course, you’ll have to be in a quiet environment while recording to make full use of the sound quality of those mics and the MacBook Pro 16 sound quality. lugging around a heavy laptop whenever you need a mic is obviously not the most feasible solution, but, hey, it’s still pretty awesome that the new MacBook Pro has ‘turned up’ its sound quality by a notch!

 Base Model Says ‘No More Settling’